sampsyo/home/_drafts/mygfa.md

 ---
-title: "A Post About MyGFA"
+title: "Pangenomic Variation Graphs, and a Reference Data Model"
 ---
 Lately, we've been collaborating with some hip biologists who do something called [pangenomics][], which is like regular genomics but cooler.
 In regular genomics, you sequence each organism's genome by aligning it to a *reference genome* that somebody previously assembled [at great cost][denovo].
-In a sense, the traditional view models all of us as variations of [a Platonic ideal of *Homo sapiens*][human-reference].
+In a sense, the traditional view models all of us as variations on [a Platonic ideal of *Homo sapiens*][human-reference].
 Pangenomicists instead try to directly model the variation among an entire population of different organisms.
 This all-to-all comparison, they tell us, is the key to understanding a population's diversity and revealing subtleties that are undetectable with the traditional approach.

 A [pangenome variation graph][vg] is the data structure these folks work with.
 It models the genetic sequences that multiple individuals have in common and how they differ.